PassmoreLab: History

 In 2011, PassmoreLab announced a 2-Year content licensing deal with NVIDIA for new web-based content portal deliver.
 In March 2011, the company debuted their 3D music videos and science adventure content at CeBIT Live in Hannover, Germany, and Plan 9 from Outer Space, Now in 3D! premiered at the Cinequest Film Festival in San Jose.
 In May 2011, PassmoreLab announced conversion of the Starfish Cove animated series and in June the company finished conversion of Feodor Pitcairn’s Ocean Voyagers, and Linkin Park’s Transformers: Dark of the Moon theme song, "Iridescent", which has screened in select theaters nationwide.
 In July 2011, Nintendo premiered PassmoreLab's 3D animated short film, "Sunday Jog", as part of an initiative to help launch the Nintendo 3DS' 3D streaming service, Nintendo Video.

 Also in July, Passmorelab, in conjunction with The Collective, converted Memphis High's latest music video, Criminal Love, into 3D.

-In 2012, the company completed a 3D production titled Flower Power, it converted the film Fighter Pilot to 3D and released the film Fighter Pilot 3D at the Museum of Flight in Seattle, WA, and began work on a 3D series titled Glimpse 3D.
+In 2012, the company completed a 3D production titled Flower Power, it converted the film Fighter Pilot to 3D and released the film Fighter Pilot 3D at the Museum of Flight in Seattle, Washington, and began work on a 3D series titled Glimpse 3D.